hewittlab/Gene_Edit_Survey/README.md

 The files in this repository were used in the analysis of the data generated.

-The raw data files will be uploaded once the manuscript describing the results has been published.
+The raw and processed data files are available in the Data Directory.